 - Graduate School & Career Workshops — Learn from faculty, industry panels, and former REU students about their experiences.

 - Networking & Social Activities — Visits to local research institutes are arranged, and students explore Boston-area attractions.

 - Deliverables — A final written report or multimedia project, an abstract, and a presentation before peers for sharing and documenting your research.

 - End-of-Program REU Seminar — Students present their projects and research results to peers and colleagues.
 REU 2022 Symposium

 The summer 2022 REU Program runs from Tuesday, June 7 to Friday, August 12, 2022.
 Apply for the 2022 REU program at REU application details.

-For more information about past projects and participants, please visit the Research Experience for Undergraduates (REU) website, or for more information about this program, contact:
+For more information about past projects and participants, please visit REU Participant Profiles, or for more information about this program, contact:

 Director of Community Engagement and Diversity Outreach